Streaming Apps and Freeview Features Now Seamlessly Combined in New Freeview Recorder

 Designed locally, in partnership with Pukete-based company Dish TV, the New Freeview Recorder comes with Chromecast built-in as well as a dedicated 1TB hard drive storing up to 500 hours of recorded content.
 It’s priced at $439 and will be available from all good electronics stores starting this week.

-And watch the demo to see some of the features.
+Watch the demo to see some of the features.